 It's scallop hunting season in Florida, so that means it's time to be on the lookout for some great recipes to make with the haul.
-This Bay Scallops with Pasta and Lemon Garlic Sauce recipe is one of our favorites because it combines creamy garlic linguine, buttery pan-seared scallops, and a touch of lemon and basil for freshness.
+This Simple Bay Scallops with Pasta and Lemon Garlic Sauce recipe is one of our favorites because it combines creamy garlic linguine, buttery tender bay scallops, and a touch of lemon and basil for freshness.

 What to serve with scallops and pasta?
 A delicious side salad and some crusty bread, of course!

-Bay scallops are a species of scallop that are smaller in size and a bit sweeter than your average sea scallop.
-They are found in salty, shallow water estuaries along the Gulf Coast.
+Bay scallops are a species of scallops that are smaller in size and a bit sweeter than your average sea scallop.
+They are found in salty, shallow-water estuaries along the Gulf Coast.
 They are full of flavor, take very little time to cook, and make for an effortless weeknight meal.

 Why we love this recipe:

 - It's nostalgic - It's a tradition in our family to take the boat out during scallop season and catch dinner.
 We have many memories of scalloping that we will cherish for years to come.
-This pasta dish is a recipe we come back to again and again.
+This linguine dish is one of our favorite bay scallop recipes.

 - It's tasty - We crave the combination of flavors.
-Bay scallops are a delicacy and have a sweet flavor.
-They go very well with the linguine and homemade lemon garlic sauce.
+These tender scallops are a delicacy and have a sweet flavor.
+They go very well with the linguine and homemade lemon garlic sauce for a delicious main course.

-- It's romantic - Serve it up with a glass of white wine and you have a beautiful dinner for two.
+- It's romantic - Cooking scallops and serving them with a side salad and your favorite glass of white wine will create a special dinner for date night.
 No need to dine out.

 - Scallops - We used bay scallops for this recipe because they were fresh out of the boat.
 Yum!